 The Marriage of Figaro will run for four performances, November 1-3 & 5, 2019.
 Sung in Italian with English supertitles.

 On the heels of The Marriage of Figaro is the Florida premiere of All is Calm, a poignant and moving work set during World War I at the Western Front, Christmas 1914.
 Out of the violence there was a silence, then a song.
 A German soldier stepped into No Man’s Land singing “Stille Nacht (Silent Night)”.
 Thus began an extraordinary night of camaraderie, music, and peace.
 All is Calm is written by Peter Rothstein with vocal arrangements by Erick Lichte and Timothy C. Takach.
 Celebrate the holiday season by reliving this remarkable true story, told in the words and songs of the men who lived it.

 All is Calm will run for four performances, December 20-22, 2019.
 Performed in English, acapella, and in-the-round.

 Opera on the Mainstage concludes with Donizetti’s The Daughter of the Regiment, a show of equal parts comedy, romance, and vocal fireworks.
 Marie is the eponymous “daughter of the regiment.”
 Orphaned as an infant, she was adopted and raised by a French army regiment not knowing about her noble past.
-Orlando native and Metropolitan Opera National Competition winner Carlos Enrique Santelli takes on the role of Tonio and the famous aria “Ah Mes Amis” with no less than 9 high C’s.
+Orlando native and Metropolitan Opera National Competition winner Carlos Enrique Santelli takes on the role of Tonio and the famous aria “Ah Mes Amis” with no fewer than 9 high C’s.
 Soprano Camille Ortiz will sing the title role of Marie, and bass-baritone Peter Strummer returns to Orlando in the buffo role of Sergeant Sulpice.

 The Daughter of the Regiment will run for four performances, March 27-29 & 31, 2020.
 Sung in French with English dialogue and supertitles.